SkygearIO/skygear-doc/content/js/cached-query.md

 +++

-# Cached Query

-Skygear provide a simple cached query mechanism for application that want to display the last state of data before it get new data from Skygear.
-You just provide an extra callback function to the `query` function.
-And Skygear will try to return you an cached result before it can get the latest result from the Skygear server.
+Skygear provides a simple cached query mechanism for application that wants to display the data last seen before it gets new data from Skygear.
+To make use of this, you just need to provide an extra callback function to the `query` function, and Skygear will try to return an cached result before it gets the latest result from the Skygear server.

 ``` javascript